 - Take a sweater with you.
 Despite the fact that it was really warm outside when we visited, it was quite chilly inside the church and the cloister.

-To visit the monasteries I recommend staying in Alcobaca – Nazare area.
+To visit the monasteries, I recommend staying in the Alcobaca – Nazare area.
 There is so much to see and do that you can easily spend several days here.

-We spent two nights at the beautiful hotel Vale d’Azenha, just a few kilometres outside of Alcobaça.
-This modern hotel has amazing views, an infinity pool and a really nice spa area.
+We spent 2 nights at the beautiful hotel Vale d’Azenha, just a few kilometers outside of Alcobaça.
+This modern hotel has amazing views, an infinity pool, and a really nice spa area.
 On top of that, they have a very good restaurant that uses fresh local ingredients; it was one of the best meals we had in Portugal.

-Alternatively, you might find bigger choice of accommodation in the nearby coastal resort Nazaré.
+Alternatively, if you prefer to stay closer to the action, you might find a bigger choice of accommodation in the nearby coastal resort Nazaré.